 The V-Label team reserves the right to implement quality assurance measures aimed at safeguarding the credibility of and benefits promised by the V-Label.

 Any recipe changes or changes to the processes involved in producing food and other products carrying the V-Label must be reported immediately and without prompting to the V-Label team members responsible for quality management.
 Once the company has declared the relevant changes, a new inspection is conducted.

 Are there times when it does not make sense for a product to carry the V-Label?

-It does not make to sense for all foodstuffs to carry the V-Label: Mono-products such as teas, spices and mineral water and raw foods such as unprocessed vegetables are always plant-based and do not need to be specially labelled as such.
+It does not make sense for all foods to carry the V-Label: Mono-products such as teas, spices and mineral water and raw foods such as unprocessed vegetables are always plant-based and do not need to be specially labelled as such.
 While there is nothing wrong in principle with advertising a product by stating what is obviously true, it is not considered advisable.

 What costs can companies expect to pay when licensing their products with the V-Label?

 The use of the V-Label is subject to an annual licensing fee and a one-off inspection fee.